jcscottiii/rfcs/rfcs/feature-meta-tag-to-web-platform-tests-meta-data.md

 # Implementation Details

+1. Introduce a new metadata file, FEATURE_SET.yml
+2. Adjust the wpt-pr-bot to handle reviews of the changes
+3. Create a script to generate a manifest

 There are two steps that need to happen:
 1. Annotate the META.yml files with the "feature" key that corresponds to the feature-set entry.
 This can be done gradually and not all at once.
 2. Create a wpt script that generates a Feature manifest.
 Similar to the [SPEC_MANIFEST.json](https://github.com/web-platform-tests/wpt/pull/40655).
 For more details, check the diagram attached to the pull request for this RFC.